The quantizer function is an incredibly useful feature in Garageband, and I use it on pretty much every track.

 While the options are based on traditional musical notation, for instance, 1/16th notes, 1/4 notes, and 1/8th notes, etc, you don’t have to have an understanding of music theory or standard notation to use the function.

-When Quantizing Drum Tracks, I pretty much always have it set to 1/16 notes, and then I slide the meter all the way to 100 to pull the notes exactly on the grid.
+When Quantizing Drum Tracks from really awesome drum programs like Steven Slate Drums 5 from Plugin Fox or even just Garageband’s drummer track, I pretty much always have it set to 1/16 notes, and then I slide the meter all the way to 100 to pull the notes exactly on the grid.

 Essentially, that’s what the Quantizer does.
 It pushes the notes back or forward until they snap exactly to the grid.

-The intuitive part of the Piano Roll is the fact that the grid-lines are split up so it matches, mathematically, the traditional time measurements of standard notation.
+As I’ve explained in my guide all about the piano roll, the intuitive part of it is the fact that the grid-lines are split up so it matches, mathematically, the traditional time measurements of standard notation.

 Explained in another way, if you look at how many grid-lines there are between the 1 and 2 in the Piano roll, you’ll notice there are 16 grid lines.